Back to blog

 }

 The source parameter should be amazon_search.
 The query is now a simple search query that you would use in the Amazon website.
-In this example, we’ll be scraping couch prices.
+In this example, we'll be web scraping couch prices.

 Next, the results variable should be extracted with an additional key called organic.
 Here’s how it should look.